harlanhaskins/HealthNet/README.txt

 available to patients.
 It displays a security warning before exporting the file.

 The Messages tab displays a list of active conversations the user is in.
 Selecting any of them will display the conversation.
-The "Send Message" is used to send a new message.
-Messages can be sent between any two types of users, except between patients.
+The "Send Message" button is used to send a new message.
+Messages can be sent between one or multiple users, except between patients only.

-Admins can view two additional tabs: System Log and Add User.
+Admins can view two additional tabs: System and Add User.

-The System Log tab displays a list of all logged system activity.
+The System tab displays a list of system statistics and all logged system activity.

 The Add User tab is used to add doctors, nurses, and other admins to the system.